e2b-dev/E2B/README.md

 > `npm start` starts local Supabase in the background - to stop it you have to run `npm run stop`.

-> If you want to run the project without using containers use the [steps here](./CONTRIBUTING.md#💻-development-setup).
+> If you want to run non-containerize version of e2b use the [development setup here](CONTRIBUTING.md#💻-development-setup).
 This is useful if you want to leverage hot reloading and develop the project.

 # Features